Mary Virginia McCormick

 Mary Virginia McCormick (May 5, 1861 – May 24, 1941) was a wealthy American philanthropist who donated to humanitarian causes in the United States and Canada in the early twentieth century.
-She was a member of the McCormick family who had schizophrenia and a reclusive lifestyle.
+She was a member of the McCormick family and had schizophrenia and a reclusive lifestyle.

 Biography

 Childhood and adolescence

-Born in Chicago, Illinois on May 5, 1861, Mary Virginia McCormick was the eldest daughter of Nancy Maria "Nettie" Fowler McCormick and Cyrus Hall McCormick, the American inventor of the mechanical reaper and industrialist who founded the McCormick Harvesting Machine Company in 1847.
-She was the couple's second child, born two years after her brother, Cyrus McCormick Jr.
+Born in Chicago, Illinois, on May 5, 1861, Mary Virginia McCormick was the eldest daughter of Nancy Maria "Nettie" Fowler McCormick and Cyrus Hall McCormick, the American inventor of the mechanical reaper and industrialist who founded the McCormick Harvesting Machine Company in 1847.
+Mary was the couple's second child, born two years after her brother, Cyrus McCormick Jr.

-In July 1862, she sailed with her family across the Atlantic aboard the SS Scotia to Liverpool, England, and lived with her mother in London while her father toured the United Kingdom, France and Germany to exhibit his farming invention.
-When the McCormicks returned to the United States in 1864, by mid-November they occupied a second-floor suite at the Fifth Avenue Hotel in New York City.
+In July 1862, she sailed with her family across the Atlantic aboard the SS Scotia to Liverpool, England.
+She lived with her mother in London while her father toured the United Kingdom, France and Germany to exhibit his farming invention.
+The McCormicks returned to the United States in 1864.
+By mid-November they occupied a second-floor suite at the Fifth Avenue Hotel in New York City.

-While staying at the hotel, Mary McCormick and her older brother were infected with scarlet fever that winter, an illness that took the life of her younger brother, Robert Fowler McCormick, on January 6, 1865.
-At the age of five, she lived at 40 Fifth Avenue in Lower Manhattan after her father purchased the residential property for the family in November 1866.
+While staying at the hotel, Mary and her older brother were infected with scarlet fever, an illness that took the life of their younger brother, Robert Fowler McCormick, on January 6, 1865.

+At the age of five, Mary lived at 40 Fifth Avenue in Lower Manhattan after her father purchased the residential property for the family in November 1866.

 The McCormicks settled in Chicago after the Great Chicago Fire in October 1871, residing at 62 North Sheldon Street until the spring of 1875 and then moving to a house on 363 Superior Street.
 Although Mary McCormick was educated by private tutors and stayed at private boarding schools away from home, she attended Central High School, a Chicago public school on Monroe Street.
 In her early teenage years, she displayed musical talent and became a skilled pianist.

 When the McCormicks visited Europe in the summer of 1878, the family addressed her thereafter by her middle name, Virginia.
 In August, she vacationed with her mother at St. Moritz, a Swiss town near the Albula Alps, while her father featured the reaper at the World's Fair in Paris.
 The pair then rejoined the family at the French capital in October and stayed at the Hôtel du Jardin, across from the Tuileries Garden.
-Mary McCormick remained with her parents and younger siblings in Paris until mid-April 1879 to care for her father as he recovered from a malignant carbuncle on the back of his neck.
+Mary remained with her parents and younger siblings in Paris until mid-April 1879 to care for her father as he recovered from a malignant carbuncle on the back of his neck.
 During her stay, she visited museums, historic places, the French opera, performances by stage actress Sarah Bernhardt and a mass at Notre-Dame Cathedral with church music led by composer Charles Gounod.

 The family returned to the United States in the summer of 1879.
-When the McCormicks moved into their new Chicago mansion on Rush Street in late November, she was at a boarding school in New York.
+When the McCormicks moved into their new Chicago mansion on Rush Street in late November, Mary was at a boarding school in New York.